 Borrowings under the \$40,000 revolving credit facility bear interest at a floating rate equal to the Prime Rate as of June 9, 2023.
 Previously, the rate was Prime plus 0.50%.
 The \$40,000 revolving credit facility requires monthly interest payments with the full principal balance coming due at maturity.
-The facility originally provided for maturity on April 11, 2024.
-On January 25, 2023, the lender agreed to extend the maturity date to April 11, 2025, with a rolling two-year maturity extension provided there is no event of default.
+The original maturity date for the facility originally provided for maturity was on April 11, 2024.
+On January 25, 2023, the maturity date was extended to April 11, 2025.
+On June 3, 2024, the lender agreed to extend the maturity date to April 11, 2025, with a rolling two-year maturity extension provided there is no event of default.
 The rolling two-year maturity extension repeats on April 11 each year following 2025 unless the lender provides 120 days' written notice of non-extension.

 Borrowings under the \$30,000 revolving credit facility bear interest at a floating rate equal to the Prime Rate as of June 9, 2023.
 Previously, the rate was Prime plus 0.50%.
-The \$30,000 facility requires quarterly interest payments and principal payments in the amount of 3% of the outstanding balance thereunder on a quarterly basis beginning on January 1, 2023.
+The \$30,000 facility requires quarterly interest payments and principal payments in the amount of 3% of the outstanding balance thereunder on a quarterly basis beginning on (beginning January 1, 2023) in addition to quarterly interest payments.
 The facility originally provided for maturity on April 11, 2024.
 On January 25, 2023, the maturity date was extended to April 11, 2025.
+On June 3, 2024, the lender agreed to extend the maturity date to April 11, 2026, with a rolling two-year maturity extension provided there is no event of default.
+The rolling two-year maturity extension repeats on April 11 each year following 2026 unless the lender provides 120 days' written notice of non-extension.